Normal forms, Lyapunov exponents, and pluripotential theory on $\mathbb{P}^k(\mathbb{C})$: Introduction

-\remerciements{The author thanks his PhD advisor Christophe Dupont for introducing him to the problem of absolute continuity, and for teaching him the classical methods on partitions and entropy.
-He also thanks him for his kindness and constant support.}
+\remerciements{The author thanks his Ph.D advisor C. Dupont for introducing him to the problem of absolute continuity, for teaching him the classical methods on partitions and entropy, and also for his kindness and constant support.
+This work was conducted within the the France 2030 framework programme, Centre Henri Lebesgue ANR-11-LABX-0020-01.}